lindbrook/cholera/docs/notes/references.md

 James C. Riley.
 1987. *The Eighteenth-Century Campaign to Avoid Disease*.
 New York: St. Martin’s Press.

+Shiode et al. 2015.
+“The mortality rates and the space-time patterns of John Snow’s cholera epidemic map”. *International Journal of Health Geographics*.
+14:21.

 Robert Skidelsky.
 2018. *Money and Government: The Past and Future of Economics*.
 New Haven: Yale University Press.